loathers/excavator/README.md

 set spadingScript = excavator.ash
 ```

-Data will be automatically submitted when possible, but if you want to manually clear the cache in the `spadingData` prop, you can do so using the `spade` command:
+Data will be automatically submitted when possible, but if you want to manually clear the cache in the `spadingData` prop, you can do so using the `spade autoconfirm` command:

 ```
 spade